neofenixlive/lua-maker/README.md

 # How to use:

-Insert all your assets inside the "game_files" folder, and sort them into each category (images, sounds or fonts).
+Insert all your assets inside the "project_files" folder, and sort them into each category (images, sounds or fonts).

 To create a new object/room, open their respective folders